-Offerors must not offer or supply any products, commodities or related services that are manufactured or assembled in, shipped from, transported through, or otherwise involving any of the following countries: Cuba, Iran, North Korea, (North) Sudan, Syria.
+Offerors may not offer or supply any products, commodities or related services that are manufactured or assembled in, shipped from, transported through, or otherwise involving any of the following countries: Cuba, Iran, North Korea, (North) Sudan, Syria.
 Related services include incidental services pertaining to any/all aspects of this work to be performed under a resulting contract (including transportation, fuel, lodging, meals, and communications expenses).
-Offerors also must not offer or supply telecommunications equipment or services prohibited by Section 889 of the U.S. Government's National Defense Authorization Act (NDAA).
-The list of prohibited companies as defined by the U.S. Government under Section 889 is as follows:
+In addition, please note that the successful offeror will be required to certify at subcontract award that it will not provide "covered telecommunications equipment or services" (as those terms are defined and this restriction is imposed on subcontractors under 48 C.F.R. § 52.204-25) as a part of any products or services being provided to IESC pursuant to the subcontract.